Kraken

 Last updated

 Our list above shows the exchanges currently accepting users from United States.
-Availability can change if an exchange withdraws from a market or gains new regulatory approval, so always check the exchange's terms of service to confirm access for United States residents before registering.
+Availability can change if an exchange withdraws from a market or gains new regulatory approval, so always check the exchange's terms of service to confirm access for American residents before registering.

 Exchanges regulated by CFTC are typically required to hold client assets separately from company funds and implement robust AML and cybersecurity controls.
 However, unlike traditional bank deposits, crypto holdings are not usually covered by government compensation schemes.
 Use hardware wallets for long-term storage and only keep trading amounts on exchanges.